Interplay of magnetic and thermodynamic responses in the kagome-triangular system: Results and discussion

+We further examine the temperature dependence of $\langle m_a^2 \rangle$ and $\langle m_d^2 \rangle$ in the low-temperature regime.
+As shown in Fig.~\ref{Fig3}(c), both $\langle m_a^2 \rangle$ and $\langle m_d^2 \rangle$ exhibit only a weak temperature dependence for $T=t/6$, $t/7$ and $t/8$, indicating that the local moment on all sites are already well developed and close to saturation at low temperatures.
+This suggests that the local moment formation mainly occurs at higher temperatures and contributes to the high-temperature specific heat peak, consistent with previous work \cite{Paiva2001}.
+Correspondingly, both $D_a$ and $D_d$ show only a weak temperature dependence shown in Fig.~\ref{Fig3}(d).

-So far, all results presented are obtained from simulations using a lattice size of $L = 6$, corresponding to a total of $N = 4\times L^2$ sites.
-Then we analyze the finite-size effects for selected parameters and observables.
-Fig.~\ref{Fig4} displays the correlations $c^{bc}(r = 1)$ and $c^{cc}(r = 2)$ as a function of $t'/t$ for $L = 6$ and $L = 8$, with fixed $U = 3.0t$ and $T=t/6$.
+To assess possible finite-size effects, we have examined selected parameters and observables on different lattice sizes.
+Figure \ref{Fig4} displays the correlations $c^{bc}(r = 1)$ and $c^{cc}(r = 2)$ as a function of $t'/t$ for $L = 6$ and $L = 8$, with fixed $U = 3.0t$ and $T=t/6$.
 It is evident that these correlations show no significant dependence on the system size.
 In particular, the value of $t'/t$ at which the sign change occurs remains nearly unchanged as $L$ increases.
 These results confirm that our calculations based on $L = 6$ are well-converged and reliable.
+In strongly geometrically frustrated systems, it is argued that long-range magnetic order at zero or very low temperatures may exhibit pronounced sensitivity to system size and boundary conditions \cite{Cookmeyer2021}.
+At the finite temperature considered here, we do not observe significant magnetic correlations that are sensitive to system size, which may be attributed to the limited temperature range accessible in our simulations.